supposedly/nutshell/README.md

 var b.0 = {0, 1, 2, 3, 4}
 ```

-As in Golly, variables do not nest; placing a variable or state-list inside another simply unpacks it thereinto.
+As in Golly, variables don't nest; placing a variable or state-list inside another just unpacks it into the latter.

 #### Variable names
 Varnames are alphanumeric (and case-sensitive) with three exceptions: